Production Tax Credit for Renewable Energy

 Combined with state renewable electricity standards, the PTC has been a major driver of wind power development in the United States.
 This development has resulted in significant economic benefits, according to the U.S. Department of Energy:

-- Between 2007 and 2012, U.S. wind capacity more than tripled, representing an annual average investment of $18 billion.
+- Between 2007 and 2014, U.S. wind capacity has nearly quadrupled, representing an annual average investment of nearly $15 billion.

 - The cost of generating electricity from wind has fallen by more than 40 percent over the past three years.

 But Congress has repeatedly gone back and forth between expiring and extending the PTC, which has wreaked havoc on the wind industry.

 Originally enacted as part of the Energy Policy Act of 1992, Congress has extended the provision six times and has allowed it to expire on six occasions.
 This "on-again/off-again" status has resulted in a boom-bust cycle of development.
 In the years following expiration, installations dropped between 76 and 93 percent, with corresponding job losses (see Figure below).

 The cycle begins with the industry experiencing strong growth in development around the country while the PTC is firmly in place, and in the years leading up to the PTC's expiration.
 Lapses in the PTC then cause a dramatic slowdown in the implementation of planned wind projects and layoffs at wind companies and manufacturing facilities.
 Upon restoration, the wind power industry takes time to regain its footing, and then experiences strong growth until the tax credits expire.
 And so on.